thu-nics/C2C/README.md

 ## News

+[2025/12] 🧪 Multi-sharer support is now available!
+Fuse KV-caches from multiple sharer models to a single receiver.
+This feature is in preliminary stages and we are still actively working on it.
+See `live_chat_example.py` for usage.

-[2025/11] Thank you for the enthusiasm from the community! 🚀 [Live demo](https://huggingface.co/spaces/nics-efc/C2C_demo) is now available!
+[2025/11] 🚀 Thank you for the enthusiasm from the community!
+[Live demo](https://huggingface.co/spaces/nics-efc/C2C_demo) is now available!
 Try C2C in action with side-by-side model comparison.

-[2025/10] Our paper was featured as the **#1 Paper of the Day** on [Hugging Face Daily Papers](https://huggingface.co/papers/2510.03215)
+[2025/10] 🤗 Our paper was featured as the **#1 Paper of the Day** on [Hugging Face Daily Papers](https://huggingface.co/papers/2510.03215)

 ## Demo